joshgerdes/jekyll-uno/_posts/2022-07-10-add-custom-dns-servers-and-set-azure-point-to-site-vpn-to-connect-automatically.md

 To do this, you need to edit the 'azurevpnconfig.xml' file and reimport the VPN connection.

-1. Open: azurevpnconfig.xml in your favourite editor (ie Visual Studio Code or Notepad)
+1. Open: azurevpnconfig.xml in your favourite editor _(ie Visual Studio Code or Notepad)_
-2. Underneath the <name> _(which you can also change, as this is the name that users will see in Windows)_. add: < clientconfig>.
+2. Underneath the <name> _(which you can also change, as this is the name that users will see in Windows)_ add: < clientconfig>.
 For example:

       <name>Luke's Azure Point to Site VPN</name>